-We invite you to the presentation of Yulia Fedorovych’s art project “HØLØDØМØR”
+We invite you to the presentation of Yuliya Fedorovych’s art project “HØLØDØМØR”

-On August 17, at 11:00 a.m., the presentation of Yulia Fedorovych’s art project “HØLØDØMØR” will take place on Glory Square in Kyiv.
+On August 17, at 11:00 a.m., the presentation of Yuliya Fedorovych’s art project “HØLØDØMØR” will take place on Glory Square in Kyiv.

 History always depends on the speaker; the same objectively accomplished facts of the past can be put into different narratives, sometimes with completely opposite morals.
 That is why, when studying history, it is worth paying attention to the figure of its author every time.